Making your choice; Medical or Surgical Abortion

 Surgical abortion or termination is a brief and safe surgical procedure commonly done all over the world.
-During the first fourteen weeks of pregnancy, a surgical abortion is done by a method called vacuum aspiration under a general anaesthetic (unconscious) or under sedation.
-With vacuum aspiration the cervix (opening to the uterus) is stretched open slightly, pregnancy is then removed through a small tube using suction.
+During the first fourteen weeks of pregnancy, a surgical abortion is done by a method called vacuum aspiration under a general anaesthetic (while you are unconscious) or under sedation.
+With vacuum aspiration, the cervix (opening to the uterus) is slightly stretched open and the pregnancy is then removed through a small tube using suction.

 If you are not eligible for a medical abortion, a surgical abortion may be the right choice for you.
 Find out more by clicking below.